protectwise/troika/packages/troika-three-text/README.md

 Default: `Infinity`, meaning text will never wrap

+#### `outlineBlur`

+Specifies a blur radius applied to the outer edge of the text's `outlineWidth`.
+If the `outlineWidth` is zero, the blur will be applied at the glyph edge, like CSS's `text-shadow` blur radius.
+A blur plus a nonzero `outlineWidth` can give a solid outline with a fuzzy outer edge.

+The blur radius can be specified as either an absolute number in local units, or as a percentage string e.g. `"12%"` which is treated as a percentage of the `fontSize`.

+Default: `0`

 #### `outlineColor`

-The color to use for the text outline when `outlineWidth` is greater than `0`.
+The color to use for the text outline when `outlineWidth`, `outlineBlur`, and/or `outlineOffsetX/Y` are set.
+Accepts a ThreeJS `Color` object, or a number/string accepted by `Color#set`.

 Default: black

+#### `outlineOffsetX`, `outlineOffsetY`

+These define a horizontal and vertical offset of the text outline.
+Using an offset with `outlineWidth: 0` creates a drop-shadow effect like CSS's `text-shadow`; also see `outlineBlur`.

+The offsets can be specified as either an absolute number in local units, or as a percentage string e.g. `"12%"` which is treated as a percentage of the `fontSize`.

+Default: `0`

+#### `outlineOpacity`

+Sets the opacity of a configured text outline, in the range `0` to `1`.

+Default: `1`

 #### `outlineWidth`

-The width of an outline/halo to be drawn around each text glyph using the `outlineColor`.
+The width of an outline/halo to be drawn around each text glyph using the `outlineColor` and `outlineOpacity`.
 This can help improve readability when the text is displayed against a background of low or varying contrast.

 The width can be specified as either an absolute number in local units, or as a percentage string e.g. `"10%"` which is interpreted as a percentage of the `fontSize`.

-Default: `0`

-#### `outlineOpacity`

-Will change the opacity of the outline if it is visible.

-Default: `1`

-#### `outlineBlur`

-Allow to convert the outline to a shadow element. **If enable it will force the outline to be rendered**.
-Can be usefull if you want to render twice the font with an offset for example.
-If `outlineBlur` is enable, the `outlineWidth` parameters will update the blur ratio of the shadow.

-Default: `0`

-#### `outlineOffsetX`

-Require `outlineWidth` to be greater than zero or `outlineBlur` to be true.
-Apply a offset on x to the outline drawn around each text glyph. values are specified as either an absolute number in local units, or as a percentage string e.g. `"12%"` which is treated as a percentage of the `fontSize`.

-Default: `0`

-#### `outlineOffsetY`

-Require `outlineWidth` to be greater than zero or `outlineBlur` to be true.
-Apply a offset on y to the outline drawn around each text glyph. values are specified as either an absolute number in local units, or as a percentage string e.g. `"12%"` which is treated as a percentage of the `fontSize`.

-Default: `0`

-#### `onlyBorderThickness`

-If `onlyBorderThickness` is greater than zero it will render only the edge of the font **and of the outline**. values are specified as either an absolute number in local units, or as a percentage string e.g. `"12%"` which is treated as a percentage of the `fontSize`.

 Default: `0`